sngular/scs-multiapi-plugin/README_asyncapi.md

       message:
         $ref: 'path_to_Avro_file'
 ```
-- **Default package name**: If neither of the previous options were given, the plugin will use a default package name, that is stablished as `com.corunet.apigenerator.asyncapi.model`.
+- **Default package name**: If neither of the previous options were given, the plugin will use a default package name, that is stablished as `com.corunet.scsplugin.model`.

-## Class Generation
+# Class Generation

-### Consumer and Supplier classes
+## Consumer and Supplier classes
 Those are a pair of classes, separated by the directionality of the messages.
 They came from the plugin fully implemented by making reference to the interfaces of the next section.
 Their names could be modified using the `classNamePostfix` parameter specified on the [Usage section](#using-in-other-projects), being by default **Producer** and **Subscriber**.

 ```java